ccha23/miml/source/part1/DonskerVaradhan.md

 +++

-Estimating MI well neither require nor imply the divergence/density to be estimated well.
+Estimating MI well neither requires nor implies the divergence/density to be estimated well.
 However,
 - MI estimation is often not the end goal, but an objective to train a neural network to return the divergence/density.
 - The features/representations learned by the neural network may be applicable to different downstream inference tasks.